pleonova/pleonova.github.io/_pages/education.md

 Around the time I graduated, MOOCs were just taking off (MOOCs - Massive Open Online Courses).
 I soon enrolled in Coursera's  quintessential Machine Learning course and was hooked.

-Though I've only scratched the tip of the iceberg, belwo are some of the resources I have found useful as either refreshers or for learning the latest technologies, the ones with the asterisks are the ones I would highly recommend.
+Though I've only scratched the tip of the iceberg, below are some of the resources I have found useful as either refreshers or for learning the latest technologies, the ones with the asterisks are the ones I would highly recommend.

 ## Completed Online Courses
 - Udacity: **Programming Foundations with Python**